apigear-io/IviDemo/README.md

 # Ivi Demo for ApiGear

-This repository contains Unreal Engine projects that demonstrate how to integrate the ivi backend into the Unreal Engine using ApiGear.
+This repository contains Unreal Engine projects that demonstrate how to integrate an ivi backend into the Unreal Engine using ApiGear.

+Folder/Projects

+- `apigear` Contains the ivi.tuner.idl file that describes the ivi backend.
 - `IviLab`, An almost completely empty project that will be used as a starting point for the ivi integration with a single button to scan for tuner stations.
 - `IviSol` A project that contains the ivi backend and a demonstration of the UMG UI for the lab.
 - `IviDemo` A more complete project that contains a fully functional ivi backend and a demonstration of the UMG UI.

+## apigear

+The apigear folder contains the `ivi.tuner.idl` file that describes the ivi API surface.
+It is used by the ivi projects to generate the ivi backend code.
+The `*.solution.yaml` files are used by apigear to configure the ivi backend code generation.
+They are used with the apigear tool (see htps://apigear.io).

+In general you can use the `apigear generate solution <solution.yaml>` command to generate the ivi backend code.
+This would generate UE Plugin code into the defined output folder.

+Most generated files will be overwritten when you run the command again.
+But some files which are meant to be changed by the developer are not overwritten (e.g. all files inside the `Implementation` folder).

 ## IviLab